veerserif/gamma-dashboard/dltx_guide.md

 This guide assumes:
 - You have a BASIC understanding of the concepts of "variables", "parameters" and "values" in code
-- You know what a configuration file is
+- You know what an Anomaly configuration file is (and therefore know what a section is)
 - You know how to open and edit an LTX file (as in, you could literally do it in Notepad)
 - You know what file structure is, as well as basic filepath notation